merenlab/merenlab.org/_posts/oligotyping/2015-02-12-new_insights_into_microbial_ecology.md

 ## Final Words

 The diversity of environments studied in these publications, and the rate of the recovery of ecologically meaningful findings show that there is a great potential for highly resolved depictions of microbiomes.
-I am very thankful for everyone who contributed (or attempted to contribute) to this collection.
+I am very thankful for everyone who contributed to this collection.

 [Oligotyping]({{ site.url }}/projects/oligotyping/) and [minimum entropy decomposition]({{ site.url }}/projects/med/) provided a framework for researchers to explore these dimensions of their datasets at levels of single nucleotide resolution.
 I am sure there will be many approaches going forward, and a lot of research to make results accurate.